Implement Dependency Firewall with OPA policies

 This tutorial guides you through implementing Dependency Firewall in Harness Artifact Registry using Open Policy Agent (OPA) policies.
-Dependency Firewall acts as a security gatekeeper for your software supply chain, automatically evaluating artifacts against custom policies before they're cached in your upstream proxy registries.
+Dependency Firewall acts as a security gatekeeper for your software supply chain, automatically evaluating artifacts against custom policies before they are cached in your upstream proxy registries.

-You'll learn how to create custom security policies using Rego (OPA's policy language), configure policy sets to enforce different security requirements, and monitor policy violations.
-By the end of this tutorial, you'll have a working Dependency Firewall implementation that protects your organization from vulnerable, non-compliant, or outdated dependencies.
+You will learn how to create custom security policies using Rego (OPA's policy language), configure policy sets to enforce different security requirements, and monitor policy violations.
+By the end of this tutorial, you will have a working Dependency Firewall implementation that protects your organization from vulnerable, non-compliant, or outdated dependencies.

-- A Harness account with the Artifact Registry module enabled
+- Harness account with the Artifact Registry module enabled.

 HAR_DEPENDENCY_FIREWALL) enabled.
-Contact Harness Support to enable it - At least one upstream proxy registry configured for package types such as npm or Maven
+Contact Harness Support to enable it. - Upstream proxy registry configured for package types such as npm or Maven.
+Go to Create an upstream proxy to set one up.

 Overview

-In this tutorial, you'll complete three main steps:
+In this tutorial, you will complete three main steps:

-By following these steps, you'll establish automated security controls that evaluate every artifact against your organization's compliance requirements before allowing them into your software supply chain.
+By following these steps, you will establish automated security controls that evaluate every artifact against your organization's compliance requirements before allowing them into your software supply chain.

-In this step, you'll create an OPA policy written in Rego and configure a policy set that will be used to evaluate artifacts.
+In this step, you will create an OPA policy written in Rego and configure a policy set that will be used to evaluate artifacts.

-For this tutorial, we'll create a license policy that blocks artifacts with non-compliant licenses from being cached in your registry.
+For this tutorial, you will create a license policy that blocks artifacts with non-compliant licenses from being cached in your registry.
 This helps maintain a secure software supply chain by ensuring only approved open-source licenses are used in your environment.

 Harness provides a library of pre-written OPA policies specifically designed for Dependency Firewall.
-You can use these policies as-is or customise them to fit your organisation's requirements.
+You can use these policies as-is or customize them to fit your organization's requirements.
 This can save time and provide a starting point for common security scenarios.

 -